Blériot XI – Pioneering Spirit

 Flying for Firsts

-Even before the outbreak of the First World War, the Blériot XI became the first aircraft to be used in military missions when, in 1911, it was used by the Italian military in northern Africa to fly reconnaissance missions against Turkish forces in the Italo-Turkish War.
+Notably, it also became the first aircraft to be used in combat missions.
+In 1911, the Italian military used it in northern Africa during the Italo-Turkish War to fly reconnaissance missions over Turkish positions.

 Blériot XI replica seen just after landing at Pardubice in 2017.